bespinian/blog/README.md

 1. Run `cd infrastructure && make`

 ## Troubleshooting

 ### Post doesn't Show Up

-If your post doesn't show up, ensure the date you have set in the frontmatter is in the past.
+If your post doesn't show up, ensure the date you have set in the front matter is in the past.